Blog

 For the past several years, health plans looking to increase their CMS Star Ratings generally focused on metrics that they assessed as most impactable by a health plan, which generally included HEDIS, operations, and pharmacy-based measures.
 However, reliance on cut points to move measurement scores and strategies that favor lower weighted measures will no longer have the same effect in improving Star Ratings.
 Instead, plans should consider implementing a multi-year CAHPS strategy that enhances member experience and access.
 If the Medicare Advantage plan outsources pharmacy services to a PBM, now is the time to discuss quality improvement goals and be more intentional about the pharmacy-related measures.
 Plans that have consistently demonstrated high performance generally have a data-driven approach to strategically address and resolve barriers to care that lead to poor measure performance, including social determinants of health (SDOH) and access to providers and pharmacies, in order to realize year over year CAHPS performance improvement.

 HMA’s Medicare and Quality practices have deep experience with the development and implementation of best practices to improve and maintain a strong quality improvement model and culture within organizations.
 Specifically, we have been working with clients to develop customized CAHPS roadmaps to improve Star Rating performance and helping plans achieve economies of scale around maximizing their year-round Medicare stars strategy.
-For information on our Medicare and quality best practices, please contact Anthony Davis, Mary Hsieh, and Sarah Owens.
+For information on our Medicare and quality best practices, please contact our experts below.